Harry Styles, Chris Pine Spit Drama

 A rep for Pine previously confirmed nothing scandalous occurred between Pine and Styles.
 In a statement to People addressing the alleged incident, the rep said, "This is a ridiculous story — a complete fabrication and the result of an odd online illusion that is clearly deceiving and allows for foolish speculation.
 Just to be clear, Harry Styles did not spit on Chris Pine.
 There is nothing but respect between these two men and any suggestion otherwise is a blatant attempt to create drama that simply does not exist."
-Reps for Pine and Styles did not immediately respond to POPSUGAR's previous requests for comment.

 After speculation around the incident, now dubbed #Spitgate, grew, Styles made light of the rumors during his Sept.
-7 show of his Love On Tour in New York City.
+7, 2022 show of his Love On Tour in New York City.
 "This is our 10th show at Madison Square Garden.
 It's wonderful, wonderful, wonderful to be back in New York.
 I just popped very quickly to Venice to spit on Chris Pine," he said jokingly.
 "But fret not, we're back!"

-Beyond casting disputes, Wilde has also been tangled in a rumored beef with Florence Pugh, her film's leading lady, but has denied such claims.
+Beyond casting disputes, Wilde was also tangled in a rumored beef with Florence Pugh, her film's leading lady, but has denied such claims.
 During the Venice Film Festival, Wilde was asked to "clear the air" about Pugh, a question she responded to by saying, "Florence is a force, and we are so grateful that she's able to make it tonight despite being in production on 'Dune.'
 I know, as a director, how disruptive it is to lose an actor even for a day, so I'm very grateful to her, to Denis Villeneuve for helping us.
 And we're really thrilled we'll get to celebrate her work tonight.
 I can't say enough how honored I am to have her as our lead.
 She's amazing in the film," as per People.